 Choosing items that can serve more than one purpose means saving money in the long run, and the same goes for oils and oily products.

-I usually avoid the expensive oils.
+9. I usually avoid expensive oils

 There are some oils that are naturally more expensive than others.
 Take Melissa for instance.

-Melissa plants are grown in France and harvested in early summer, before the plant is in full bloom.
+- Melissa plants are grown in France and harvested in early summer before the plant is in full bloom.
 It takes 7 tons of Melissa leaves and tops to make 2 ¼ pounds of oil.

-Rose oil is another example.
+- Rose oil is another example.
 It takes 22 pounds of rose petals to make one 5 ml bottle!

 While these oils both offer amazing benefits, they’re not high on my wish list at the moment.
-You can usually find ways to make recipes and DIY’s using the oils you have.
+You can usually find ways to make recipes and DIYs using the oils you have.

-I almost always buy carrier oils elsewhere.
+10. I almost always buy carrier oils elsewhere

-- I still have jojoba, sweet almond oil and vitamin E oil from beauty DIY’s I’ve made in the past.
+- I still have jojoba, sweet almond oil, and vitamin E oil from beauty DIYs I’ve made in the past.
 When I run out, I probably won’t replace them UNLESS I need them for a DIY as well.

-I choose to be proactive with my health to avoid sick days.
+11. I choose to be proactive with my health to avoid sick days

 My husband gets 10 paid days off each year.
 Between one week to visit family at Christmas, and another week in the summer to go on a family vacation, he has ZERO sick days left for the year.
 If he doesn’t go to work, he doesn’t get paid.
 It’s not ideal, but that’s the situation.

-The same goes for those of us who don’t have traditional jobs too.
+- The same goes for those of us who don’t have traditional jobs too.
 None of us can really afford to get sick.
-There are people to take care of, food to cook and places to clean (to prevent the further spreading of germs, if anything).
+There are people to take care of, food to cook, and places to clean (to prevent the further spreading of germs, if anything).

-Odds are we don’t, so it takes us longer to get better and we spend money on convenience things to get us through.
+- Odds are we don’t, so it takes us longer to get better and we spend money on convenient things to get us through.
 Don’t get me wrong – I know we all do what we have to do sometimes to get through the yuck.
 But these things cost us money.

-It’s the same reason we eat real food – we want to take care of our bodies.
+- It’s the same reason we eat real food – we want to take care of our bodies.
 Yes, it means spending a few pennies up front, but it saves us money in the long run.

 Here’s the thing.
 People tell me ALL THE TIME that healthy food is too expensive.
-That it’s much cheaper to buy boxed food than it is fresh produce and yada yada yada…
+That it’s much cheaper to buy boxed food than it is fresh produce.

-My family – and the thousands of families who have gone through my course, who read my posts, purchased an eBook or subscribe to my weekly newsletter – PEOPLE LIKE YOU – are living proof that it is not only possible to eat real food on a budget, but that it’s sustainable over time.
+My family – and the thousands of families who have gone through my course, who read my posts, purchased an eBook, or subscribe to my weekly newsletter – PEOPLE LIKE YOU – are living proof that it is not only possible to eat real food on a budget, but that it’s sustainable over time.

 So when people say to me that essential oils are too expensive or they’re not budget-friendly, I know they’re misled.